| Title: | Penalized Linear Mixed Models for Correlated Data |

-A dataset containing the 100 SNPs, a demographic variable representing race, and a simulated outcome
+A dataset containing the 100 SNPs, a demographic variable representing ancestry, and a simulated outcome.

 SNP matrix (197 observations of 100 SNPs)

-vector with racial group categorization: # 0 = African, 1 = African American, 2 = European, 3 = Japanese
+vector with ancestry categorization: 0 = African, 1 = African American, 2 = European, 3 = Japanese

 https://hastie.su.domains/CASI/